strawberrieszd/Interactive-medical-image-segmentation/README.md

 # Interactive-medical-image-segmentation
-The code will be made public soon.
+The code will be released soon.